Below you’ll find a very simple a quick post with a couple of tools to help you measure your Title Tag and Meta Description character length.

-Your page titles should be short enough (under 55 characters) that they aren’t clipped off when they show in search results:
+Your page Title Tags should be short enough (under 55 characters) so that they aren’t clipped off, or truncated when they show in the search engine results:

-Leading with your brand may seem like a great idea but in some cases the brand isn’t what the searcher is looking for and leading with a brand might be making people skip your website.
+Leading with your brand may seem like a great idea but in some cases the brand name doesn’t match the intent of the searcher, and leading with a brand might be making people skip your website.

-Use the following form to help get your meta titles under control:
+Use the following form to help get your meta titles under control and at the correct length:

 Page title length test: